jesusdarias/iSeeE3-Help/README.md

 ## First Look at the Interface

 iSeeE3 is a tool based on behavior trees that allows you to build and customize your own explanation experiences.
-For an empty expanation experience, the interface will look like this:
+For an empty explanation experience, the interface will look like this:
 <p align="center">
 <img width="1916" alt="image" src="https://user-images.githubusercontent.com/71895708/207819838-2a3e9c65-d439-4577-8efe-dcdbf722a44d.png">
 </p>